Skip to main content

 The members of Minnesota Mutual Companies, Inc. collectively own the mutual holding company, the ultimate parent company of Minnesota Life Insurance Company, which is a stock subsidiary but is not publicly traded.
 No one, including members of management and the Board of Directors, has been issued any stock.

-Minnesota Mutual Companies, Inc. is the holding company parent of a group of companies that provide a broad range of financial services, including Securian Financial Group, Inc.; Allied Solutions, LLC; Asset Allocation & Management Company, LLC; Canadian Premier Life Insurance Company; Canadian Premier General Insurance Company; CRI Canada Ltd.; Empyrean Benefit Solutions, Inc.; Minnesota Life Insurance Company; Securian Asset Management, Inc.; Securian Casualty Company; Securian Financial Services, Inc.; Securian Life Insurance Company; Securian Trust Company, N.A.; and Selient Inc.
+Minnesota Mutual Companies, Inc. is the holding company parent of a group of companies that provide a broad range of financial services, including Securian Financial Group, Inc.; Allied Solutions, LLC; Armour Group, Inc.; Asset Allocation & Management Company, LLC; Canadian Premier Life Insurance Company; Canadian Premier General Insurance Company; Empyrean Benefit Solutions, Inc.; Keystone Reinsurance SPC; Minnesota Life Insurance Company; Ochs, Inc.; Securian Asset Management, Inc.; Securian Casualty Company; Securian Reinsurance Company Ltd. Securian Specialty Lines, Inc.; Securian Financial Services, Inc.; and Securian Life Insurance Company.

-With $1.4 trillion of life insurance in force, Minnesota Mutual Companies, Inc., serves more than 21 million customers through 6,900 employees and representatives throughout North America.
+With $1.7 trillion of life insurance in force, Minnesota Mutual Companies, Inc., serves more than 23 million customers through 5,700 employees and throughout North America.

 Directors of Minnesota Mutual Companies, Inc.